-David Woods, appointed a Director on 5 May 2005, qualified as a Fellow of the Institute of Actuaries in 1973 and has spent more than 40 years working in the life insurance and investment industries both in the UK and abroad.
-He is a non-executive director of Murray Income Trust PLC, Phoenix Group Holdings plc, The Moller Centre for Continuing Education, Barbon Insurance Group Limited and Santander (UK) Group Pension Scheme Trustees Limited.
-He is also Chairman of the Pension Fund Trustees for all of the UK companies in the Steria Group.
+David Woods, appointed a Director on 5 May 2005, and is also the Chairman of the Nomination Commitee.
+David qualified as a Fellow of the Institute of Actuaries in 1973 and has spent more than 40 years working in the life insurance and investment industries both in the UK and abroad.
+He is a non-executive director of Murray Income Trust PLC, Phoenix Group Holdings plc and Santander (UK) Group Pension Scheme Trustees Limited.
+He is also Chairman of the Pension Fund Trustees for all of the UK companies in the Sopra Steria Group.